maxvfischer/DIY-CNC-machine/README.md

 ### Stepper and end-stop cable management to small electronic box

-The CNC shield was attached to the Arduino and 6 3d-printed strain relief halves were inserted into the holes on the sides of the small electronic box.
+The CNC shield was attached to the Arduino and 6x 3d-printed strain relief halves (**P11**) were inserted into the holes on the sides of the small electronic box.

 ![steppers_to_cnc_shield_1](./images/build/frame/steppers_to_cnc_shield_1.jpg)

 ![steppers_to_cnc_shield_2](./images/build/frame/steppers_to_cnc_shield_2.jpg)

-Two flexible conduits were cut out to reach between the end of the Y-axis cable chain and the two holes in the small box.
-A hole was then drilled in the upper flexible conduit for the Y-axis end-stop wires.
+Two flexible conduits (**O13**) were cut out to reach between the end of the Y-axis cable chain and the two holes in the small box.
+A hole was then drilled in the upper flexible conduit for the Y-axis end-stop wires to enter.
 To do this, the upper flexible conduit was placed where it was intended to be and tape was used to indicate the position of the hole.

 A drill was then used to create the hole in the upper flexible conduit.